-To help you quit smoking we’ve asked five of our NHS accredited doctors to share some ‘stop smoking tips’, and help you quit for good.
+To help you quit smoking we’ve asked five of our NHS experienced clinicians to share some ‘stop smoking tips’, and help you quit for good.

 There’s no getting around it, quitting smoking is hard work.
 You know the facts (they’re splashed over every cigarette packet) but somehow you can’t bring yourself to cut the habit.
 These stop smoking tips are designed to be used in combination and to fit around your lifestyle, so try whatever works for you and remember that help is at hand.

 1 Try Nicotine Replacement Therapy

 1 Try Nicotine Replacement Therapy(i.e. Gums, Patches, Inhalers)

 “Nicotine replacement therapy (NRT) gives your body the nicotine it craves without the toxic chemicals you get from cigarettes (such as tar).
 This helps you to stop smoking without having unpleasant withdrawal symptoms.

 NRT doesn’t ‘make’ you stop smoking (you still need the determination to succeed), but people who use NRT are almost twice as likely to quit compared to those who use no treatment.

 The health problems from cigarettes, such as lung and heart diseases, are due to the tar and other chemicals found in cigarettes, so taking NRT instead of smoking is one step towards a healthier life.
 The dose of nicotine in NRT is not as high as in cigarettes and is not absorbed as quickly, so although cravings are reduced they may not go completely.